anhhanuman/google-place-cypress/README.md

 ---

 ## **Testing strategy**
-- Grab the requirement thoroughly and analise it via Postman
+- Grab the requirement thoroughly and analyse it via Postman
-- Design manual test cases after get results from Postman
+- Design manual test cases after getting results from Postman
 - Design automation test by using the best practice Page Object Modal design pattern for easier maintenance and clean code
-- Run automation test via single command, see results visually in headless mode or browser mode
+- Run automation test via a single command, see results visually in headless mode or browser mode
 - Integrate to CI/CD

 ## **Technology stacks**
 - **POSTMAN** : Using for sending requests and receive response manually
 - **CYPRESS.IO**: Using for design and execute test cases automatically.
-Why using CYPRESS?
+Why use CYPRESS?
 Because it can be used for both UI and API automation
 - **TypeScript/Javascript**
 - **Github Actions**